Bra Bands Make a Difference

 Banded bras have more fabric extending below the wire or seam of the cups.
 This fabric can vary in depth.
 For instance a long line bra may have several inches of fabric below the cups.
 Often a banded bra will be cushioned or lined to give extra comfort.
 Some women find that a banded bra flips up or rolls.
 This can happen when you have a high protruding tummy..
 A good test is to sit down when you are trying a banded bra.

 Bandless bras are always constructed with an underwire.
 It is the casing of the wire that rests underneath your breast.
 There isn’t any fabric below the cups.
-The central gore and wings attach directly to the cups.
+The centre gore and wings attach directly to the cups.
 For women with high tummies or an outwardly flared rib cage a bandless bra can be much more comfortable.
 With less surface area to diffuse breast weight, a bandless bra requires more support from the straps.

-Elomi's Matilda is a bandless bra.
+Elomi's Matilda Underwire Plunge Bra is a bandless bra:

 The wing is a part of the band that attaches to the outside of your cups under your armpits and stretches around your back.
 The depth (measurement from top to bottom) of this part of bra does make a difference to comfort.
 Short waisted women and particularly those with larger cup sizes are challenged to find wings short enough.
 If you measure the depth of the wing of your most comfortable bra can look for similar bras styles.